Project

 Actions #7

-Updated by Dominic Giglio almost 11 years ago
+Updated by Dominic Giglio about 11 years ago

 I agree that htaccess is where the fix for such attacks/requests belong.